If you’ve got a burning question, that isn’t answered above or below then drop us an e-mail: email@example.com.

-We are in public parks, so there isn't any dedicated parking (except at Morden Hall Park which has got a car park).
+We are in public parks, so there isn't any dedicated parking.
 When we choose our locations we always look for parks within walking distance of tube or train station so we recommend using that.

 Is there any seating?

 What about a tent?

 It may seem like a brilliant idea but unfortunately it's a no for tents too.
 We normally have a limited amount of space and once a tent is up it leaves all the space behind it dead for miles.

 Can I bring my super cute dog?